vsouza/awesome-ios/README.md

 - [Siren](https://github.com/ArtSabintsev/Siren) - Notify users when a new version of your app is available and prompt them to upgrade.
 - [Appstore Review Guidelines](https://github.com/aashishtamsya/Appstore-Review-Guidelines) - A curated list of points which a developer has to keep in mind before submitting his/her application on appstore for review.
 - [AppVersion](https://github.com/amebalabs/AppVersion) - Keep users on the up-to date version of your App.
+- [Previewed](https://previewed.app) - Create screenshots and preview video of your app for AppStore.

 ## Xcode